Goldman sees Brazil beating Argentina in 2014 Cup final

 Goldman sees a 48.5 percent probability that Brazil will win the July 13 final, with Argentina and Germany the next most likely teams to succeed with a 14.1 percent and 11.4 percent chance respectively.

-The predictions were based on a statistical model that analyzed about 14,000 competitive international matches since 1960.
+The predictions were based on a statistical model that analysed about 14,000 competitive international matches since 1960.

-"Of course, it is hardly surprising that the most successful team in soccer history is favored to win a World Cup at home," the Goldman report, written by Chief Economist Jan Hatzius, Sven Jari Stehn and Donnie Millar, said.
+"Of course, it is hardly surprising that the most successful team in football history is favoured to win a World Cup at home," the Goldman report, written by Chief Economist Jan Hatzius, Sven Jari Stehn and Donnie Millar, said.

 "But the extent of the Brazilian advantage in our model is nevertheless striking."